ethereum/ethereum-org/views/content/greeter.md

        console.log("Contract mined! \naddress: " + contract.address + "\ntransactionHash: " + contract.transactionHash);
     })

 You will probably be asked for the password you picked in the beginning, because you need to pay for the gas costs to uploading your contract.
-This contract is estimated to cost 172 thousand gas to upload \(according to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/) \), at the moment of this writing, gas on the test net is costing 1 to 10 microethers (nicknamed "szabo").
+This contract is estimated to cost 172 thousand gas to upload–according to the [online solidity compiler](https://chriseth.github.io/cpp-ethereum/), at the moment of this writing, gas on the test net is costing 1 to 10 microethers (nicknamed "szabo").
 To know the latest price in ether all you can see the [latest gas prices at the network stats page](https://stats.ethdev.com) and multiply both terms.

 **Notice that that cost is not paid to the [ethereum developers](../foundation), instead it goes to the _Miners_, people who are running computers who keep the network running.
-Gas is set by market prices based on the current supply and demand of computation.**
+Gas is set by market prices based on the current supply and demand of computation.
+If the gas prices are too high, you can be a miner and lower your asking price.**

 After less than a minute, the you should have a log with the contract address, this means you've sucessfully deployed it.
 You can verify the deployed code (compiled) by using this command: